Access to theaters

 Both the Francis J. Gaudette Theatre in Issaquah and the Everett Performing Arts Center in Everett are located at street level.
-Entry into the theatres, as well as to the box offices, is on the main floor and is easily accessible.
+Entry into the theaters, as well as to the box offices, is on the main floor and is easily accessible.
 For access to upper-level seating, as well as our administrative offices, an elevator is available at both locations.
-Special seating is available to accommodate patrons in wheelchairs.
-For all requests, please notify the Box Office in advance of your performance date.
+ADA seating is available to accommodate patrons in wheelchairs.
+Patron Services is available to assist in seating at (425) 392-2202.

 Blind and Visually-Impaired Accommodations